-Five cross-cutting topics will be referenced throughout the Handbook giving examples of how they support/can be integrated in climate-resilient PPPs.
+Five cross-cutting topics will be referenced throughout the Handbook giving examples of how they support/ can be integrated in climate-resilient PPPs.
 These topics are listed in the table below.
 Keep an eye out for the topic icons in each Module of the Handbook.

-Cross-cutting topic

-Relevance to climate-resilient PPPs

-Decision-making Under Uncertainty

-Uncertainty is inherent in making climate-informed decisions across the PPP lifecycle.
+Cross-cutting topic Relevance to climate-resilient PPPs Decision-making Under Uncertainty Uncertainty is inherent in making climate-informed decisions across the PPP lifecycle.
 Integrating climate change into infrastructure decision-making requires navigating uncertainty, as the timing, magnitude, and local impacts of climate change are often unpredictable.
 Delaying action increases risks, as infrastructure lifecycles span decades, locking in vulnerabilities.
-Decision-makers must balance this uncertainty with urgent needs for resilience, using adaptive management and scenario planning to account for a range of possible futures.
+Decision- makers must balance this uncertainty with urgent needs for resilience, using adaptive management and scenario planning to account for a range of possible futures.
 Flexible, nature-based, and robust solutions can ensure functionality under varying conditions.
 Incorporating uncertainty fosters innovation, avoids costly retrofits, and enhances long-term sustainability.
 Proactive planning under uncertainty safeguards communities, economies, and ecosystems, ensuring infrastructure remains resilient in a rapidly changing climate.

-Climate finance mechanisms and approaches should be considered to support the integration of climate resilience and adaptation in PPP projects.
+Mobilizing Climate Finance Climate finance mechanisms and approaches should be considered to support the integration of climate resilience and adaptation in PPP projects.
 Mobilizing climate finance is crucial for integrating climate resilience and adaptation measures into PPP infrastructure projects.
 Traditional financing often overlooks the higher upfront costs of climate-proofing infrastructure, creating a gap that climate finance instruments can fill.
 Funds from sources like green bonds, national / international climate funds or carbon pricing help address these costs, making projects more viable while enhancing resilience.
 By bridging financial gaps, climate finance enables the integration of adaptive measures, ensuring PPP projects withstand climate impacts while delivering long-term social, economic, and environmental benefits.

-It's important to note that climate finance does not always reduce the cost or adaptation as it mainly enables local capital market engagements to address liquidity barriers.
-The mobilization of climate finance funds may take a long time, especially in developing countries where institutional frameworks and financial infrastructure might be less developed.
-The process may also be quite demanding as it typically involves significant managerial and reporting requirements, which in turn increase the administrative costs of handling them.
-It is advised to ensure the suitability of climate funds early on in the PPP development cycle before embarking on the relevant process.

-Stakeholder engagement is a crucial component of any project planning process.
+Stakeholder Engagement Stakeholder engagement is a crucial component of any project planning process.
 Engaging stakeholders ensures the process is participatory, transparent, and incorporates a breadth of knowledge and practice.
 Establishing and implementing robust stakeholder consultation processes throughout all phases of the PPP project cycle is the responsibility of the public and private partners.
-Climate-resilient infrastructure is contextspecific and this calls for interaction with local financial institutions and intermediaries.
-In addition, PPPs aim to deliver public services and endbeneficiaries should be duly considered to ensure that climate-resilient PPPs address 'on-the-ground' needs effectively.

-Infrastructure is inherently gendered, with distinct demands from men, women, and LGBT+ communities often overlooked.
+Climate-resilient infrastructure is context-specific and this calls for interaction with local financial institutions and intermediaries.
+In addition, PPPs aim to deliver public services and end-beneficiaries should be duly considered to ensure that climate-resilient PPPs address 'on-the-ground' needs effectively.
+Integrating Gender Considerations Infrastructure is inherently gendered, with distinct demands from men, women, and LGBT+ communities often overlooked.
 Historically, women's needs, such as safety, sanitation, and clean water, have been neglected.
 Climate change worsens these disparities, disproportionately affecting women and girls in sectors like transport, energy, and water.
 Addressing gender equity in infrastructure empowers women, reduces poverty, and supports sustainable development.
 Gender mainstreaming ensures inclusivity, while PPPs provide a platform for embedding gender inclusion.
 Gender-responsive infrastructure prioritizes women and girls, and inclusive approaches ensure no group is excluded, driving societal and economic benefits.

-Integrating NBS into infrastructure development enhances climate resilience and supports adaptation by leveraging ecosystems to mitigate risks.
+Nature-based Solutions Integrating NBS into infrastructure development enhances climate resilience and supports adaptation by leveraging ecosystems to mitigate risks.
 NBS, such as wetlands for flood management or mangroves for coastal protection, reduce exposure to climate-related hazards while delivering co-benefits like biodiversity conservation and improved air quality.
-These solutions are costeffective, adaptable, and can evolve with changing environmental conditions.
+These solutions are cost- effective, adaptable, and can evolve with changing environmental conditions.
 Incorporating NBS fosters synergies between infrastructure and natural systems, addressing vulnerabilities in sectors like transport, energy, and water management.
 By embedding NBS into planning and design, infrastructure projects can achieve greater sustainability, resilience, and social equity while supporting global climate adaptation goals.